-A quality program employs staff and volunteers who value each youth, understand youths' developmental needs, and develop working relationships with all program stakeholders.
+A quality program employs staff and volunteers who value each youth, understand youths' developmental needs, and develop working relationships with coworkers, youth, families and caregivers and other partners.
 A quality program supports the professional growth of staff and volunteers by providing ongoing professional development that bolsters the knowledge and skill necessary for implementing best practice programming.

 STANDARD INDICATORS RATING NOTES A Quality Program: How True?
-6.1 Utilizes a performance Staff members participate in performance-based assessments of their work at least once yearly 1 evaluation system for staff - The evaluation system is known to staff 2 and volunteers and provides Evaluation feedback is given to staff and coaching, mentoring and other support is provided in order to 3 appropriate supervision, build needed skills 4 support and feedback Performance evaluations are documented in program files and can be viewed N/A 1 = Program does not have a consistent performance evaluation system that is known to staff 6.2 Offers all staff and volunteers Fosters an understanding of and appreciation for established program quality standards, evaluation and 1 ongoing program improvement strategies among staff 2 professional development and fosters a Has a program director that is committed to his/ her own professional development and attends and 3 commitment commitment to continual - Assesses professional development needs of staff 4 growth N/A Professional development opportunities are available in multiple formats, including workshops, observation, coaching and peer-to-peer learning The program complies with state training regulations, where applicable 1 = Program does not offer regular professional development opportunities for staff 1 = Program offers no professional development for volunteers 1
+6.1 Utilizes a performance Staff members participate in performance-based assessments of their work at least once yearly 1 evaluation system for staff - The evaluation system is known to staff 2 and volunteers and provides Evaluation feedback is given to staff and coaching, mentoring and other support is provided in order to 3 appropriate supervision support and feedback build needed skills - Performance evaluations are documented in program files and can be viewed 4 N/A 133334511 1 = Program does not have a consistent performance evaluation system that is known to staff 6.2 Offers all staff and volunteers Fosters an understanding of and appreciation for established program quality standards, evaluation, 1 ongoing ongoing professional development and fostors a 2 3 commitment participates in regular training 4 growth to continual - Assesses professional development needs of staff and provides appropriate supports such as training, coaching, mentoring, and peer learning N/A Professional development opportunities are available in multiple formats, including workshops, observation, coaching, and peer-to-peer learning The program complies with state training regulations, where applicable 1 = Program does not offer regular professional development opportunities for staff 1 = Program offers no professional development for volunteers